USA Cycling / UCI max tire width rules for the cyclocross national championship

 Recommended Tires:

 • Tubeless tires marked 33mm for the Masters / Collegiate / Singlespeed "UCI Light" category, should be OK - even if they inflate slightly larger than 33mm, they'll still be under the 38mm limit for Masters.
-That would include the Challenge Grifo/Chicane/Limus TLR models in both HTLR and Vulcanized casings, and the Donnelly PDX and MXP models.
+That would include the Challenge Grifo/Chicane/Limus TLR models in both HTLR and Vulcanized casings.

 Which tires aren't "safe"?